huggingface/blog/agents.md

 We want to build an agent and test it on the GAIA benchmark ([Mialon et al. 2023](https://huggingface.co/papers/2311.12983)).
 GAIA is an extremely difficult benchmark, with most questions requiring several steps of reasoning using different tools.
 A specifically difficult requirement is to have a powerful web browser, able to navigate to pages with specific constraints: discovering pages using the website’s inner navigation, selecting specific articles in time...

 Since this browsing requires diving deeper into subpages, thus scrolling through lots of text tokens that will not necessary for the higher-level task-solving, we prefer to give the web-browsing sub-tasks to a specialized web surfer agent.
-We provide it with some tools to browse the web and a specific prompt (check the repo to find specific implementations).
+We provide it with some tools to browse the web and a specific prompt.

+Defining these tools is outside the scope of this post: but you can check [the repository](https://github.com/aymeric-roucher/agent_reasoning_benchmark) to find specific implementations.

 ```python
 from transformers.agents import ReactJsonAgent, HfEngine